Fiscal & Utilization Reports

 active duty) in the Armed Forces in support of a contingency operation.”

 You can read more about the National Defense Authorization Act by

-visiting the US Department of Labor website
+US Department of Labor website

 and typing NDAA in the Search Box.